 Factors such as the increasing number of elderly people make it difficult to reduce the use of parenteral antimicrobials in Japan.
 However, the National Action Plan on AMR has demonstrated some level of effectiveness, as a fall in oral antimicrobial use was observed after its publication.
 In addition, a system for continuous monitoring of antimicrobial use, which was one of the strategies in the National Action Plan on AMR, has been put in place.
-While the rate of decline in oral antimicrobial use has slowed, there are limits to the ability to use the volume of sales to forecast the optimal level of antimicrobial use in patients requiring oral antimicrobials in Japan.
-Ongoing efforts to ascertain the extent of antimicrobial use as part of Japan's measures to combat AMR will continue to be needed to facilitate evaluation of the selective pressure of antimicrobials.
+While the rate of decline in oral antimicrobial use has slowed, there are limits to the ability to use the volume of sales to forecast the optimal level of antimicrobial use as part of Japan's measures to combat AMR will continue to be needed to facilitate evaluation of the selective pressure of antimicrobials.
 In addition, it will be vital to ascertain the purpose of antimicrobial use and implement other new strategies enabling the appropriateness of measures to be assessed.